 Lupe is an Argentinean graphic designer, researcher and design thinker at the service of social justice initiatives.
-Interested in questions of power, identity and politics, she is an advocate for collaborative, critical design as an avenue for social change.
-Lupe holds a BFA from Concordia University (Double Major in Design and Philosophy), and a Permaculture Design Certificate.
+Interested in questions of power, identity and politics, she is an advocate for collaborative design as an avenue for social change.
+Lupe holds a BFA from Concordia University (Double Major in Design and Philosophy), and is a Certified Permaculture Designer.
 Residing in Tiohtiá:ke/Montreal, Lupe daydreams of futures of liberation while sipping mate pretty much all day long.

 Lara is interested in how graphic design can have a social impact and support positive change in the world and is happy to be part of the collaborative, inventive work of And Also Too.
 Her previous work experience at a community art organization, literacy programs, women’s shelters and organic farming informs her design practice.